tableau/connector-plugin-sdk/docs/gallery-submission.md

 Note: The release should not include the Tableau corporate boilerplate.
 2. Partner submits the draft to the Partner Marketing team via email (partnermarketing@tableau.com) for initial review.
-3. The Partner Marketing team contacts Tableau PR for a full review and legal sign off.
+3. The Partner Marketing team contacts Tableau PR for a full review and legal sign-off.

 **Note** : We consider quote attribution from a Tableau spokesperson on a case-by-case basis.
 Press releases that announce milestone product launches and significant customer successes are typically reviewed to determine relevant quote attribution.
 For these types of releases, the partner can include a proposed Tableau quote as part of the draft for consideration.